What is lazy eye/Amblyopia?

 - Crowding phenomenon.

 There is an abnormality of contour interaction between the point of fixation and the adjacent objects.
-Visual acuity is better for single optotypes than multiple optotypes.
+Visual acuity is better for single optotypes than for multiple optotypes.

 - Normal ocular examination.

 Management of Lazy Eye: